s223484777/OpenRCS/README.md

 This project began life as a bushfire detection system, however due to some shipping issues and failing parts has turned into a more general LoRa based communication network.
 (I'm looking at you, BOTH the temperature sensors >:( Yes, they both died.)

 There are 2 operating modes for the nodes on this system.
 The first mode is the network node, which is responsible for rebroadcasting messages locally (with a timeout to prevent flooding the network) and monitoring the smoke sensor to generate alerts, and the second mode is responsible for receiving pages and alerts from the network.
-This network is primarily a broadcasting network, meaning that every node will receive all messages and no encryption is available.
+This network is primarily a repeating and alerting network, meaning that every node will receive all messages and no encryption is available.

 # Network Nodes
 Network nodes comprise of: